Deep-Tissue Massage

 There are many styles that use deep-tissue techniques, including Thai, Turkish, Indonesian, and Chinese Tuina massage.
 Even a firm Swedish massage can be considered deep tissue if it targets the deeper muscle layers.

 Our Injury Therapy and Sports Performance Therapy sessions both include deep-tissue techniques, primarily drawn from Sports Massage and other advanced therapeutic methods.
+We also offer a relaxing deep tissue massage inspired by sports massage and holistic therapies like Swedish massage.

 It shouldn’t be painful, but you may feel firm pressure or mild soreness during or after your treatment – especially if your muscles are tight.
 Your therapist will always check in and work within your comfort level.